 The Cybersecurity Subcommittee was formed to assist the Finance and Audit Committee in its oversight of the Company's cybersecurity and technology strategies, programs and risks.
 The roles of the Cybersecurity Subcommittee shall be determined, from time to time, by the Finance and Audit Committee.
-The Cybersecurity Subcommittee must consist of at least two directors who are members of the Finance and Audit Committee including the Chair.
+The Cybersecurity Subcommittee must consist of at least two directors who are members of the Finance and Audit Committee.
+The Board has the authority to appoint all members of the Cybersecurity Subcommittee including the Chair.